Importance of Workplace Investigations

 Hiring an Investigator

 Once a workplace investigation is required, the next step is for the employer to identify who will conduct the investigation as the investigator.
-Government employers generally have their own investigators (e.g. Inspector General) and merely assign one or two investigators to a case to evaluate the conduct of employees.
+Government employers generally have their own investigators (e.g. Office of Inspector General) and merely assign one or two investigators to a case to evaluate the conduct of employees.
 However, in the private sector (which covers the vast majority of employees) an investigator must be hired to conduct the investigation.
 This task is often completed by hiring a law firm and designating an attorney to conduct the administrative investigation.
 Many law firms conduct these types of investigations.
-Our firm typically represents employees that are under investigation and where the employer seeks to question them in conjunction with an investigation.
+Our firm typically only represents employees in investigations where the employer seeks to question them.
+There are numerous other law firms that represent employers in these matters.
+When being interviewed by an employer’s lawyer it is critical to have your own attorney.

 During an investigation, an investigator (i.e. the law firm) will be hired to conduct a workplace investigation.
-They will review documents (e.g. complaints, emails, documents) related to the investigation and/or interview witnesses, depending on the breadth of the investigation.
-Employees, depending on their particular employer, may have a duty to fully cooperate with an assigned investigator or can decline to participate in the investigation unless they are ordered to do so.
+They will review documents (e.g. complaints, emails, documents) related to the investigation and interview witnesses.
+Depending on the breadth of the investigation, it can involve interviews of numerous employees.
+Employees, depending on their particular employer, may have a duty to fully cooperate with an assigned investigator.
+They may also be able to decline to participate in the investigation unless they are ordered to participate.
+For example, some Virginia employees may decline to participate in an administrative investigation if it is voluntary.
+The investigator may also order a complete search of the employee’s computer and work emails.

 Employer Risks in Not Conducting Investigations